-The Servicer; the Backup Servicer
+The Servicers; the Backup Servicer

-All of the financed student loans will, when pledged to the Trustee under the Indenture, be serviced by the Issuer.
-PHEAA will act as Backup Servicer with respect to the financed student loans serviced by the Issuer.
+Approximately 99.8% of the financed student loans will, when pledged to the Trustee under the Indenture, be serviced by the Issuer, with the remainder of the financed student loans being serviced by PHEAA pursuant to an existing servicing agreement between PHEAA as Servicer and the Issuer.
+PHEAA will initially act as Backup Servicer with respect to the financed student loans serviced by the Issuer.
 The Issuer may from time to time enter into other servicing agreements and arrangements in accordance with the terms of the Indenture.
-The Issuer has covenanted in the Indenture to always have a Backup Servicing Agreement with a third-party servicer with respect to all financed student loans serviced by it.
+The Issuer has covenanted in the Indenture that the Issuer will always have a Backup Servicing Agreement with a third-party servicer with respect to all financed student loans serviced by it.

-The following is certain additional information with respect to the Issuer as Servicer and the Backup Servicing Agreement.
+The following is certain additional information with respect to the Issuer as a Servicer, PHEAA and the Backup Servicing Agreement.